Noise in the Office: Annoying & Unsafe

-Designs such as Indow Acoustic Grade window inserts use compression tubing to create a tight seal against sound.
+Designs such as Indow Acoustic Grade window inserts use a compression tube to create a tight seal against sound.
 This air seal also creates a dead air space between the panel and window, further insulating against sound.
 They don’t damage the original windows, and can be installed in a matter of minutes.
-The high-grade acrylic panels absorb noise better than glass panes.

-Spray foam is very effective for stopping noise because it’s very effective at stopping airflow.
-Acoustic spray foam fills air pockets so sound vibrations cannot travel through them and it also helps stop reverberations.
+Spray foam is effective for stopping noise because it stops airflow.
+Acoustic spray foam fills air pockets so sound vibrations cannot travel through them and it also helps stop echoes.